Russia says Ukraine "hallucinating" in warning of nuclear risks

 Ukraine’s envoy to the IAEA, Ihor Prokopchuk, said the “physical protection” of its 15 nuclear power reactors “can be endangered,” according to one diplomat who was in the room.

-“Potential consequences of a military invasion would be a threat of radiation contamination on the territory of Ukraine and the territory of neighboring states,” Prokopchuk said.
+“Potential consequences of a military invasion would be a threat of radiation contamination on the territory of Ukraine and the territory of neighbouring states,” Prokopchuk said.

 “In addition, a significant amount of the spent nuclear fuel, which is stored on the territory of the nuclear power plants, would pose potential high risks,” he said.